Van der Waals-London interaction of atoms with pseudo-relativistic kinetic energy: Exponential decay of eigenfunctions

 \section{Exponential decay of eigenfunctions}

 In the nonrelativistic case, exponential decay of eigenfunctions with given permutation symmetry is well-known (see e.g. \cite{agmonlecture}).
-The exponential decay of eigenfunctions of a Hamiltonian with pseudo-relativistic kinetic energy proved by Carmona, Masters and Simon in \cite{carmona1990relativistic} does not apply for Coulomb potentials, however.
-For pseudo-relativistic kinetic energy and Coulomb potentials, exponential decay of eigenfunctions was shown by Nardini in \cite{Nardini1986} for the two body case.
+The exponential decay of eigenfunctions of a Hamiltonian with pseudo--relativistic kinetic energy proved by Carmona, Masters and Simon in \cite{carmona1990relativistic} does not apply for Coulomb potentials, however.
+Although being motivated by the question of exponential decay estimates for multi--particle pseudo--relativistic Schr\"odinger with Coulomb interactions, the class of potentials they use, the so--called relativistic Kato--class, does not contain any potential with a Coulomb singularity.
+For pseudo--relativistic kinetic energy and Coulomb potentials, exponential decay of eigenfunctions was shown by Nardini in \cite{Nardini1986} for the two body case.
 He extended his results to the $N$-body case in \cite{nardini1988asymptotic}.
 However, in the proof he uses a method which destroys permutational symmetries.
 To prove Theorem~\ref{thm_pre_02} we need exponential decay of ground states $\phi\in \tilde{\mathcal{W}}^\alpha_\beta$ of $\tilde H_\beta$ and exponential decay of functions of the form $(\tilde H_\beta-\mu^\alpha)^{-1}f_l\phi$, $l=2,3$ where $\phi\in \tilde{\mathcal{W}}^\alpha_\beta$ is a ground state.
-To this end we will apply a modification of Agmon's method (see \cite{agmonlecture}), adapted to the nonlocal presudo-relativistic kinetic energy, which preserves symmetry.
+To this end we will apply a modification of Agmon's method (see \cite{agmonlecture}), adapted to the nonlocal pseudo--relativistic kinetic energy, which preserves symmetry.
 Let $\alpha_\cc$ be an irreducible representation of $S(\cc)$.
 We define